 The Importance of an End-of-Year Strategy

-- Many donors are eager to make tax-deductible gifts before the year ends.
-While they can do this at any point, people often start thinking about tax season at the end of the year and this is their last chance to make donations they can deduct.
+Many donors are eager to make tax-deductible gifts before the year ends.
+Often, people start thinking about the coming tax season at the end of the year.
+This is their last chance to make deductible donations.

 Determine a Fundraising Baseline

 Another metric that can help you stay on top of your progress is donor acquisition.
-A nonprofit needs to consistently acquire new donors as well as retain existing ones.
-You should be measuring both of these metrics.
+A nonprofit needs to both recruit new donors and keep existing ones.
+You should keep an accurate measurement of both of these metrics.

 Set SMART Goals

-It's not enough to simply have goals.
-You need goals that motivate you and whose progress you can track.
-SMART goals are:
+It's not enough to only have general goals.
+Your goals should motivate you and be easy to track.

-- Achievable — Goals should be ambitious but realistic.
+Achievable: Goals should be ambitious but realistic.
 Consider your resources, history, and current conditions when setting goals.
 Do you have reason to believe that you can reach this goal?

 Time-based: Every goal needs a time frame.
 In this case, it may be December 31st.

-Raise this year’s total donations by at least 10% over last year.
+Raise this year’s total donations by 10% over last year.

-- Reduce CPDR by 20% compared to the previous year.
+Reduce this year’s CPDR by 20% compared to the previous year.

 Even when you set realistic goals, you won't always reach them.
 The real value of SMART goals is to provide you with focus and something concrete upon which you can focus.
-It's important to carefully look over your results when the deadline for a goal passes.
-The end of the year provides a clear point for doing this.
-You can look over your results to help you formulate future goals.
+When the deadline passes, it's important to review the results and adjust for future goals.